 Keep your grass thick and healthy by mowing with a sharp blade.
-The ideal height for St. Augustine grass is 3.5 to 4 inches.
+The ideal height for St. Augustine grass is 2.5 to 4 inches, depending on site conditions.
 If you mow grass shorter than this, you'll stress the grass and leaf blades, which will make the blades look less green.
 Dull lawn mower blades make rough cuts, causing the grass to look brown.

 Insects and Diseases